fohlab/itm4n.github.io/_posts/2020-04-10-windows-server-netman-dll-hijacking.md

 The first case might lead to Denial of Service so I left it aside.
 The second case is interesting but can be a bit difficult to spot amongst all the results returned by Procmon.
 The third case is definetly the most interesting one.
 If the DLL doesn't exist, the risk of causing a Denial of Service when hijacking it is reduced and it's also easy to spot in Procmon.

-To do so, I didn't add a new filter in Process Moniter.
+To do so, I didn't add a new filter in Process Monitor.
 Instead, I simply added __a rule which highlights all the paths containing__ `WindowsPowerShell`.
 Why this particular keyword, you may ask.
 On all (modern) versions of Windows, `C:\Windows\System32\WindowsPowerShell\v1.0\` is part of the default `%PATH%` folders.
 Therefore, whenever you see a program trying to load a DLL from this folder, it most probably means that it is prone to __DLL Hijacking__.

 I then tried to start/stop each __service__ or __scheduled task__ I could.
 And, after having spent a few hours staring at Procmon's output, I finally saw this: